 - Use as a highlighter

-Using it as a highlighter gives a subtle glow to the areas you want highlighted.
-For me that’s above my cheekbones and the Halo Glow killed the look!
+Using it as a highlighter gives a subtle glow to the areas you want to be highlighted.
+For me, that’s above my cheekbones and the Halo Glow killed the look!

 It gets all the ticks for being multi-functional and what’s even more impressive is its ingredients.